The c-projective symmetry algebras of K\"ahler surfaces: Proof of Theorem (Degenerate type)

 \end{lemma} Next, we turn to metrics of non-constant Gau{\ss} curvature, aiming to find those metrics~\eqref{eqn:metrics.f1f} that admit additional homothetic vector fields, particularly such that are not Killing.
 Indeed, the existence of two linearly independent Killing vector fields would already imply that the metric is of constant curvature \cite{BMM2008}.
-The question to be considered thus is for which $G=G(s_1)$ the metric~\eqref{eqn:metrics.f1f} admits a vector field $u$ such that
+The question to be considered is for which $G=G(s_1)$ the metric~\eqref{eqn:metrics.f1f} admits a vector field $u$ such that

+The following lemma provides an answer.
+As announced earlier, we are going to omit absolute values for the sake of conciseness and legibility.
+Indeed, the correct formula in Lemma~\ref{la:non-generic.algebra.f1f} would read

-Without losing generality, we may suppose $G>0$, as we work locally and a constant conformal factor is irrelevant for the question under investigation.
-We prove the following lemma. \begin{lemma} Let $Gds_0^2\pm\frac{1}{G}ds_1^2$ be a metric of non-constant curvature admitting a homothetic vector field $u$ non-proportional to $\partial_{s_0}$.
+As the formula would be ill-defined for $k_1s_1+k_2<0$, we may omit these absolute values without any risk of confusion.
+Note that the homothetic algebra remains unaffected and no solutions are lost as $k_3\in\RR\setminus\{0\}$ (for $k_3=0$ the metric would be ill-defined). \begin{lemma} Let $G(s_1)ds_0^2\pm\frac{1}{G(s_1)}ds_1^2$ be a metric of non-constant curvature admitting a homothetic vector field $u$ non-proportional to $\partial_{s_0}$.
 Then

 and $u$ is proportional to